isayevlab/Auto3D_pkg/README.md

 pip install Auto3D
 ```
 ## Optional Denpendencies Installation
-By installing Auto3D with the above minimum dependencies, you can use Auto3D with RDKit and [AIMNET](https://github.com/aiqm/aimnet) as the isomer engine and optimizing engine, respectively.
+By installing Auto3D with the above minimum dependencies, you can use Auto3D with RDKit and [AIMNET](https://github.com/aiqm/aimnet) as the isomer engine and optimization engine, respectively.
-Two additional optimizing engines are available: ANI-2x and ANI-2xt, which can be installed by (ANI-2xt will be incorporated into the `TorchANI` package soon):
+Two additional optimization engines are available: ANI-2x and ANI-2xt, which can be installed by (ANI-2xt will be incorporated into the `TorchANI` package soon):
 ```{bash}
 conda activate auto3D
 conda install -c conda-forge torchani